-Greenwashing Measurement and Its Impact on Corporate Operational Performance
+Greenwashing and Its Impact on Corporate Operating Performance

 Abstract

-Companies may adopt greenwashing strategies to cultivate a sustainable corporate image.
-This study uses data from publicly listed companies in Taiwan between 2019 and 2023 and conducts empirical analysis based on the Taiwan Sustainability Rating database, jointly developed by National Taipei University and Taiwan Index Plus Corporation.
-Disclosed ESG-related actions are classified into symbolic and substantive actions to construct a firm-level greenwashing indicator.
-The overall greenwashing score is further decomposed into two dimensions: the exaggeration score, which measure the extent to symbolic actions exceed substantive actions, and the silence score, which reflects the reverse.
-Empirical findings present a negative relationship between greenwashing and operating performance.
+Some firms may engage in greenwashing to cultivate a sustainable image, creating a discrepancy between actual practices and disclosed information.
+Using a sample of publicly listed firms in Taiwan from 2019 to 2023, this study categorizes ESG-related actions into symbolic and substantive dimensions to construct a firm-level greenwashing measure, further decomposed into two dimensions: the exaggeration score, which captures the extent to which symbolic actions exceed substantive actions, and the silence score, which reflects underreporting of symbolic actions relative to substantive performance.
+Empirical findings present a significant negative association between greenwashing and operating performance.
 These results validate the applicability of the greenwashing measure proposed in this study, and suggesting that both substantive improvements in governance and a restrained, consistent approach to sustainability disclosure contribute meaningfully to better operating performance.

 Keywords